go-monk/from-bash-to-go/README.md

 go build ./0/healthcheck.go && ./healthcheck
 ```

-(Remember the Unix philosophy, no news is good news :-).
-Also you can check the exit status of the commands with `echo $?` - zero means all good.)
+(Remember the Unix philosophy: no news is good news :-).
+You can check the exit status of the commands with `echo $?`—zero means all good.)

-Not much difference at first sight, except for the syntax of course.
+At first glance, there isn't much difference except for the syntax.
 However, the Go code has no external dependencies and can be compiled to run on any operating system and CPU architecture.
-For example, if you are developing on a Mac but you want to deploy to a Linux server:
+For example, if you are developing on a Mac but want to deploy to a Linux server:

 ```sh
 GOOS=linux GOARCH=arm64 go build ./0/healthcheck.go
 scp healthcheck user@linuxbox.com:
 ```

-Now, small scripts do get often extended.
+Small scripts often grow over time.

-## 1) Check multiple services
+## 1) Check Multiple Services

-A colleague of yours or your boss come to like the script and they want you (or somobody else) to add some functionality.
-It should healthcheck more than one service.
-Sure, no problem you think.
-But when extending the script you find out that one of the services replies with 301 status instead of 200 (yeah, things tend to get messy).
+A colleague or your boss likes the script and asks you (or someone else) to add functionality to health check more than one service.
+Sure, no problem, you think.
+But when extending the script, you discover that one of the services replies with a 301 status instead of 200 (well, things tend to get messy).

-Ok, let's continue with Go since it's becoming more complex.
+Let's continue with Go since the task is becoming more complex.

-First, we define a custom type (a struct with two fields of type string and intenger) that will hold data about the healthcheck endpoints:
+First, define a custom type (a struct with two fields: a string and an integer) to hold data about the health check endpoints:

 ```go
 type HealthCheck struct {